About Galaxy S10 Guides

 Technically, you can still use Galaxy S10 as usual when you share the battery with other devices.

 You can even use wireless PowerShare when you are charging Galaxy S10 battery through a USB cable.
 For example, you may have only one charger, but you need to charge both the phone and a Galaxy Watch.
-In this case, you can connect the wall charger to charge Galaxy S10 and use wireless PowerShare to charge the watch.
+In this case, you can connect the wall charger to charge the Galaxy S10 battery.
+At the same time, you can use wireless PowerShare to charge the watch.

 In a nutshell, Galaxy S10 wireless PowerShare adds a Qi wireless charger on the back of Galaxy S10.
 And the charger can use Galaxy S10 battery to charge other devices wirelessly.